James Dornan

+Early life

+James Dornan was raised in the Oatlands neighbourhood of southern Glasgow.

+In 1968 at the age of fifteen, Dornan was involved in a fighting incident with three other boys.
+One was severely injured, which led to Dornan briefly being charged with attempted murder.
+Dornan's charge was later reduced to common assault and he received a £15 fine and two years' probation.
+Dornan did not speak publicly about the incident for fifty-seven years until he was encouraged to come forward in 2025 by the social impact of the TV series Adolescence.
+Dornan said; "When you're a young man, you do things without thinking of the repercussions and then the repercussions just expand, and everyone is caught up in it."
+Dornan said he still felt responsible for the incident.

-Raised in the Oatlands neighbourhood of southern Glasgow, Dornan joined the Scottish National Party in 1996 and previously worked for Stewart Maxwell (MSP).
+Dornan joined the Scottish National Party in 1996 and previously worked for Stewart Maxwell (MSP).

+Political career

 He was elected in the 2011 Parliamentary elections, having previously contested the Ayr Constituency in the 2003 Scottish Parliament elections and the Glasgow South-West Constituency in the 2005 UK general election before his election in 2011.
-He was also selected to be the SNP candidate in the 2009 Glasgow North East by-election, but decided to step aside after it was reported that he may have breached charity law by acting as an "unpaid" partner-director of Culture and Sport Glasgow while he was covered by a protected trust deed - an arrangement which avoids a court-ordered bankruptcy.
+He was also selected to be the SNP candidate in the 2009 Glasgow North East by-election, but decided to step aside after it was reported that he may have breached charity law by acting as an "unpaid" partner-director of Culture and Sport Glasgow while he was covered by a protected trust deed – an arrangement which avoids a court-ordered bankruptcy.

 He represented the Langside ward on Glasgow City Council from 3 May 2007 until 3 May 2012 and was the SNP group leader on the council until June 2011, when he was succeeded by Councillor Allison Hunter.

 In 2012, Dornan was appointed as a SNP Depute Whip.

 On 25 February 2020, Dornan announced he would not be standing at the 2021 Scottish Parliament election.
 However, in July 2020, he reversed his decision and announced that he would put himself forward again for election.
 Later in July 2020, the SNP National Executive Committee voted have an all-woman shortlist for the Glasgow Cathcart Scottish Parliamentary constituency, ending his bid of standing for the seat again.
 However, after the decision, Dornan announced that he would challenge the decision.
 The SNP National Secretary then reversed the all-woman shortlist and Dornan was permitted to stand.
 Dornan was selected to stand for the SNP in the Glasgow Cathcart Scottish Parliamentary constituency and held the seat with 57% of the vote.

+On 10 August 2023, he announced he would stand down at the 2026 Scottish Parliament election.

+Political positions

-Dornan believes in Scottish independence and has often appeared on Kremlin propaganda station RT to champion the cause.
+Dornan believes in Scottish independence and often appeared on Russian network RT to champion the cause.

 Controversies

+Homophobic abuse of Ross Thomson

 In May 2019, Dornan was accused of homophobia after using the word 'fag' to describe a gay Conservative MP, Ross Thomson.
 The Scottish Conservatives complained that "Dornan has form when it comes to making crass and offensive remarks" and he apologised for his use of language.